The Yummy Life

 Step-by-step photos for making Velvet Hot Fudge Sauce.

 Step 1.
-Assemble these ingredients: butter, chocolate chips, light corn syrup (or honey), instant espresso or coffee granules, sweetened condensed milk.
+Assemble these ingredients: butter, chocolate chips, light corn syrup (or agave syrup or honey), instant espresso or coffee granules, sweetened condensed milk.

 ingredients